What Tao and Taoism Is

 Do you think Taoism is interpreted differently in America than in Asia?
 If so, what are the differences and similarities?

 Yes, yes.
 We may see it from how the ancient oracle book I Ching (The Book of Changes) is treated.
 The book forms a platform for Taoism thinking.
 In the West, a selection of interpretations that aims at success outwardly is selected first of all, whereas the original's ways of referring tends to be obscure, and allows for many interpretations too, not just those who conform to American middle class success values.
-It may do some good to compare Christopher Markert's I Ching [Ic] - with a set of Chinese ink drawings and comments, and with Richard Wilhelm's and James Legge's versions too.
-I find Wilhelm's text to be the best of the two.
+It may do some good to compare with I Ching versions too, for example James Legge's version.

 Can Taoism be thought of as a quite universal religion?